EclipseFdn/iot.eclipse.org/content/testbeds/asset-tracking.md

 [[organizations]]
 name = "eurotech"
-role = "<strong>Eurotech</strong>’s industrial IoT gateways such as the ReliaGATE series are fully compatible with Eclipse Kura and provide a commercial-grade solution that XXX"
+role = "<strong>Eurotech</strong>’s industrial IoT gateways such as the ReliaGATE series are fully compatible with Eclipse Kura and provide a turnkey solution for deploying software at the edge that is fully compatible with the Eclipse Kapua-based cloud backend used in the testbed."

 [[organizations]]
 name = "samsung-artik"